- Savasana, also known as Corpse Pose, is a foundational relaxation pose practiced at the end of a yoga session.

 Interesting Facts of Savasana

-- This Yoga Pose makes you experience the oneness of the body and the mind, and you experience the inner silence.
+- This Yoga Pose makes you experience the oneness that is the body, the mind and soul thereby you experience the inner silence.

 - When you practice this asana, your organs of perception which are the eyes, ears, and tongue withdraw from the outside world.